u1i/yoisho/chef-cookbook/README.md

 * Ubuntu Server 16.04 LTS (AWS AMI ami-51a7aa2d)

+## How to use

+### 1 - Create a Linux machine

+I've tested the cookbook on an AWS machine, the script `01-create-ec2-machine-ubuntu.sh` helps yyou create one if you have the AWS cli set up on your workstation.
+Change it to use your SSH key instead and use the AMI from the AWS region of your choice.

+### 2 - (Optional) Modify the port assignments

+Each API & SOAP service gets a dedicated HTTP port, you can change the defaults in the cookbook: `attributes/default.rb`

+### 3 - Bootstrap the machine and run the cookbook

+`02-list-ec2-instances.sh` is a quick helper to list your EC2 instances, you just need to get the IP address of the Linux box for the next step.
+AWS Console in the browser will get you there as well.

+Assuming you have your Chef server running (somewhere) and knife configured on your workstation, you can now configure the node and install everything using the cookbook:

+`03-bootstrap-ubuntu-machine-with-recipe.sh`

+> knife bootstrap $ip --ssh-user $sshuser --sudo --identity-file $ssh_key --node-name $nodename --run-list 'recipe[yoisho_backends]'

+> knife node show $nodename

 ## To Do

 * Test & adapt for other platforms - CentOS, RHEL, SuSE